 "Hello all,” he greeted, not meeting their eyes.
 “I brought someone with me."
 Olivia squinted at the girl.
 She knew she recognized her, probably from platform 9 3/4.

 “Lily?”
-James said, and Mrs. Potter recognized the name immediately.
+James said, the name jogging Mrs. Potter's memory.
 Lily Evans... she lived a few neighborhoods over, Olivia was certain.
 She stepped aside as Sirius walked toward the front door, his arm threaded through the girl’s.
-Once they were close enough for the light pouring from the front door to shine on their faces, Olivia realized that something was terribly wrong.
+Once they were close enough for the light pouring from the front room to shine on their faces, Olivia realized that something was terribly wrong.
 The girl, Lily, had tears covering her face and the skin around her eyes swollen from crying.

 “Here you are dear, I hope you like loads of chocolate in it.”
 Lily nodded as Olivia Potter placed the cup of steaming cocoa onto the table.

 “Thank you, Mrs. Potter.”
 Her voice seemed raw, distorted.